 Saw palmetto should not be taken with birth control pills or estrogen.
 It should not be taken during pregnancy as it is considered an anti-estrogenic herb.
 It is also recommended to use caution with any anti-coagulant medications or with known bleeding disorders due to ineffective coagulation.
 Adverse reactions may include dizziness, nausea, vomiting, diarrhea, and constipation.

 It is always important and recommended to consult your healthcare provider before introducing any new treatment.
-Visit your primary care provider or for a list of healthcare providers in your area click on the Women in Balance Health Care Provider Tool.
+Visit your primary care provider or for a list of healthcare providers in your area click on the NUNM’s provider locator tool.

 Written By Michelle Williams, NCNM Naturopathic Medical Program.
 Edited by Dr. Elise Schroeder